 Warts are benign growths that can occur anywhere on the skin.
 Normally, antibodies in the blood kill the virus.
-Some people are more susceptible to warts than other mainly because there feet sweat a lot and the virus can be present in shoes.
-They can spread between family member’s so it’s important to Lysol the shower to prevent that.
+Some people are more susceptible to warts than others mainly because their feet sweat a lot and the virus can be present in shoes.
+They can spread between family members so it’s important to Lysol the shower to prevent spreading.

-A plantar wart is similar in structure to an iceberg, about 1/3 of its size is on the surface of the skin and remaining 2/3 is under the skin in the epidermal layer of skin.
-Warts are very superficial and don’t go deep into the foot.show small red or black dot’s, which are the blood supply to the wart.
+A plantar wart is similar in structure to an iceberg, about 1/3 of its size is on the surface of the skin, and the remaining 2/3 is under the skin in the epidermal layer of skin.
+Warts are very superficial and don’t go deep into the foot, they show small red or black dots, which are the blood supply to the wart.
 There can be significant pain with hard skin around them.
 The pain is caused by the wart being pinched when walking.

 Wart’s are more common in children than adults.